karisigurd4/SeleniumScript/README.md

 The language has similar syntax to C for what it supports.
 The code is parsed and run by an interpreter and does not require compilation.

-The execution entry point for a script is the main function definition.
+The execution entry point for a script is the run function definition.

 Scripts can include other script files for separation of common helper and utility functions.